nshuba/NoMoATS/README.md

   ```

 * We will refer to the DroidBot directory to which you cloned as `<DROIDBOT>`.
-Now apply the AutoLabel patch, and install DroidBot, which will also install
+Now apply the NoMoATS patch, and install DroidBot, which will also install
 Frida. *Note*: you may want to run `pip install` with `sudo`.
   ```
   $ cd <DROIDBOT>